Instant Payments

 The pacs.008 credit transfer is routed through the FedNow network

-Queuing Instant Payment
+Queuing Instant Payments

 Cross River has created a user experience for partners to submit Instant Payments to participating banks when they are unavailable to receive the payment.
 Instead of the payment being rejected, CR will queue the payment until the receiving institution is online, and then automatically originate the payment.
 Queuing is available for both RTP via TCH and FedNow.